lumulumu/InvestmentAgent/README.md

 The PDF path is the first argument and `test` is the project name used to store the results.
 Generated HTML reports are written to `data/reports/<project>.html`.

+HTML output is rendered via a small Jinja2 template to ensure proper escaping and maintainability.